rolfea/rolfe-blog/source/_drafts/HoistTheJollyRoger.md

 No.

 Well, not in the way that the term *hoisting* suggests.
-But it is a useful way to think this behavior.
-You'll see the phrase "hoistable" pop up a lot if you go read the ECMA specs for JavaScript[^2], so the term has been adopted by the internal team as well.
+But it is a useful way to think about this behavior.
+You'll see the phrase "hoistable" pop up a lot if you go read the ECMA specs for JavaScript[^2], so even the internal team finds the metaphor useful.
 But what actually happens is a little more nuanced.
 It warrants a whole post in of itself (see some of the Additional Reading below), but a sufficient summary might be: *JavaScript pulls declarations, but not initializations into memory before executing a block of code*

 When we talk about hoisting, we can talk about *Variable* hoisting and *Function* Hoisting.
 They behave pretty similarly, but there are a few distinctions to keep in mind, and so let's talk about them separately.
 Crack open your favorite [REPL](https://jsbin.com) environment and let's dive in.